-College Payment Plan: Trinity College of Florida offers

-the Tuition Management Services Payment Plan to assist students in paying educational expenses over equal monthly installments.
+College Payment Plan: Trinity College of Florida offers the Nelnet Services Payment Plan to assist students in paying educational expenses over equal monthly installments.
 It is convenient and affordable.
 A student can choose either direct debit from their bank account, or charge to their credit card for automatic payments.
 The only cost to participate is a \$25 per semester enrollment fee.
+For more information please contact Andria Llanas (andria@trinitycollege.edu).

 Grants and Scholarships: Several State and Federal grants are available to Trinity College students, as well as internal and external scholarships.
 See the Financial Aid section of the catalog for more details on these programs.
 The Trinity College Financial Aid Application and the Free Application for Federal Student Aid (FAFSA) must be completed in order for a student to receive consideration for these funds.
 These forms should be completed as soon as possible after January 1st for the following academic year.
 Priority will be given to students who have completed their Financial Aid paperwork by January 1st.
-Links to the FAFSA online and the Trinity College Financial Aid Application are available on www.trinitycollege. edu, the College's website, under the Financial Aid tab.
+Links to the FAFSA online and the Trinity College Financial Aid Application are available on www. trinitycollege.edu, the College's website, under the Financial Aid tab.